 Jack starts off by explaining that he is a bit concerned with criticism of anti-psychiatry:

-Psychiatry as a medical discipline has criticized for many decades by a wide range of groups, both within science and medicine as well as from the outside.
+Psychiatry as a medical discipline has been criticized for many decades by a wide range of groups, both within science and medicine as well as from the outside.
 Indeed, the very practice of scientific research into the origins, mechanisms and treatment of mental illness is a form of criticism of what existed before.
 If one were to search for the term psychiatry in the PubMed database, one would find half a million scientific papers.
 Searching for antidepressant gives 150 000 hits and there are over 190 000 hits when searching for psychotherapy.
 Looking at the distribution for when these papers were published, we see a long-term trend were more and more papers are being published every year like in most other areas of science and medicine.
 All aspects of psychiatry are being critically discussed in the scientific and medical literature every day.
 Nothing of this is being suppressed or stigmatized.

 In fact, there is currently a replication crisis going on in e. g. psychology where bad statistics and small sample sizes has meant that some findings cannot be reproduced by other researchers.
 The fact that this is being openly discussed (and actively mitigated with replication projects and improved statistical treatment) is the ultimate evidence that this discipline is open to criticism and correction.
 Can anyone seriously claim that anti-science activist groups show this level of openness to honest self-criticism?